Jump To Section

-While candid photographs can be taken anywhere—at home, in the bedroom, at a grocery store, a child’s birthday party, etc.—the style is generally attributed to both street photography and wedding photography.
+Candid photography is a style of photography where the models and the scene are not posed.
+Candid photographs can be taken anywhere—at home, at the grocery store, at a child’s birthday party, etc. The style is generally attributed to both street photography and wedding photography.

 Street photographers use their camera to observe the rituals and the happenings on the street.
 Generally, street photography creates candid portraits of the people on the street to tell a slice of humanity’s story.
 While street photography is usually candid in nature, candid photography is not necessarily street photography.

 In a similar vein, candid style photography can be used in weddings as way to capture the uninhibited emotion of the celebration.
 A wedding photographer who is adept at taking candid photographs will capture the smiles and laughter shared between people, the occasional tears, and all the “candid moments” that add up to a more complete portrait of the wedding.